-In this second article we will explore the use of Stonehenge as a calender from another perspective.
+In this second article, we will explore the use of Stonehenge as a calendar from another perspective.
 The purpose of Stonehenge has always been a mystery.
-The strange orientation of the monument in regard to the cardinals makes no sense, because the monument contains so many redundant stones.
+The strange orientation of the monument with respect to the cardinals makes no sense because the monument contains so many redundant stones.
 The scale of this megalithic structure leaves not a single doubt of its importance.
 But for what?

-Was Stonehenge a calender?
+Was Stonehenge a calendar?
 Or a temple?
 But how did it work?
-Is the contemporary alignment of the symmetry axis towards the Summer solstice a play of mother Nature?
+Is the contemporary alignment of the symmetry axis towards the Summer solstice a play of Mother Nature?

-In this previous article some aspects of Stonehenge’s alleged solstice orientation are explained.
-It’s also argued in this previous article that the monument was oriented to another geographical pole, pole IV.
+In our previous article, some aspects of Stonehenge’s alleged solstice orientation are explained.
+We also affirmed in this previous article that the monument was oriented to another geographical pole, namely pole IV.
 This pole is between 240,000 and 270,000 years old.

 The symmetry axis of Stonehenge was exactly perpendicular to the position of pole IV.
 The chances for this to happen accidentally is 20%.
-So, there’s obviously a possibility that this claim is entirely wrong.
+So, here is obviously a possibility that our claim is entirely wrong.

-But what happens when we actually continue to built on this outrageous claim?
-Will it make the monument work as a calender?
+But what happens when we continue to build on this outrageous claim?
+Will it reveal the Stonehenge edifice as a calendar?

-Step 4 – Was Stonehenge a Very Ancient Calender?
+Step 4 – Was Stonehenge a Very Ancient Calendar?

-If it is true that Stonehenge was really built at the time that the geographic North pole was at the location marked as pole IV, it would mean that it was situated at another latitude: 63.3°N instead of 51.2°N today.
+If it is true that Stonehenge was built at the time when the geographic North pole was at the location marked as pole IV, it would mean that it was situated at another latitude: 63.3°N instead of 51.2°N today.

-- the symmetry axis (explained in previous article) of Stonehenge was oriented towards another cardinal system and therefore to a very ancient true East-West cardinal.
-Stonehenge’s horseshoe would be oriented like a sun catcher to the Equinox, and so ultimately symmetrical to both Summer and Winter solstices.
+- the symmetry axis (explained in our previous article) of Stonehenge was oriented towards another cardinal system and therefore to a very ancient true East-West cardinal.
+Stonehenge’s horseshoe would be oriented like a Sun catcher to the Equinox, and thereby be ultimately symmetrical to both Summer and Winter solstices

 Pole IV, noted with the red dot (fig. 3), was stable at the position 64.0°N, 47.1°W between 240,000 and 270,000 years ago.

-I know this article might be awfully difficult for many of my readers, but we have to go through this if you want to understand the full truth behind our ancient history.
-And that is a very difficult quest, which is ultimately a mathematical quest.
+It is possible that this article is somewhat difficult to understand for many of our readers, but we must thoroughly explain this if we want to fully expose the truth of our ancient history.
+That is a very difficult quest, and ultimately it is a mathematical quest.

-On the question, whether Stonehenge was an ancient calender, is the answer: Yes.
-It was a very sophisticated calender.
-But we have to overcome some serious problems first.
+It was a very sophisticated calendar.
+But we must overcome some serious considerations first.

-Like already argued in the previous article, the odds for Stonehenge to correlate purposely with one of the former geographical poles is 80%.
-That’s not spectacularly high, but it’s a good enough basis to investigate.
+As we already explained in our previous article, the odds for Stonehenge to correlate purposely with one of the former geographical poles is 80%.
+That may not be spectacularly high, but it is a good enough basis to continue investigating.

-But, of course, the almost matching orientation of Stonehenge towards the current Summer solstice is spectacularly higher, about 99.3%.
+But, we admit, the almost-matching orientation of Stonehenge towards the current Summer solstice is much higher, about 99.3%.

-What if I say that this almost matching orientation towards the Summer solstice is a play of mother Nature?
+What if we argue that this almost-matching orientation towards the Summer solstice might only be a play of Mother Nature – a coincidence?

-Why is that?
-Because the monument obviously doesn’t work.
-Be honest, like already said, have you ever seen one idea about Stonehenge that really made sense?
-Why so much effort for so many obsolete stones, done in a time when manpower was one of the most valuable assets.
-Wouldn’t that contradict all logic?
+Why do we say that?
+Because Stonehenge obviously does not work.
+Have you ever seen one idea about Stonehenge that really made sense?
+So far, nobody has adequately explained why the ancient builders made such a herculean effort for so many “obsolete” stones, done at a time when workforce was a very valuable asset.
+Would that not contradict all logic?

-Since we can only say, at this stage, that Stonehenge corresponds to pole IV, we can find the corresponding values for that, which you find in the table below.
-Because pole IV was stable between 240,000 and 270,000 years ago the tilt of the Earth varied quite a bit and so the resulting solstice angles.
+Since we can only stipulate, at this stage, that Stonehenge’s orientation corresponded to pole IV, we can compile the corresponding values into the table shown below.
+Because pole IV was stable between 240,000 and 270,000 years ago, the tilt of the Earth was also much different, and so were the resulting solstice angles.